-Workcamps in CZ
+Workcamps in Czechia

 Are you intrigued to volunteer in the Czech Republic?
 You can organize, lead or simply participate at the workcamp in the Czech Republic.

-What is workcamp?
+What is a workcamp?

 Workcamps are based on the needs of a given locality and are always created in cooperation with INEX and local partners.
-The projects include not only volunteer work, but also joint activities of volunteers and the local communities.
+The projects include not only volunteer work but also joint activities of volunteers and the local communities.
 Workcamps also offer the opportunity to learn about the project topic, get to know the region and get acquainted with a particular non-profit organization or municipality and its activities.
 We mainly support projects focused on community development, restoration of historical landmarks, social projects and environmental projects.

 Help the Community

-Volunteers support local municipalities and non-governmental organizations by helping with renovation of public spaces, organization of local festivals or children’s days, or restoration of local landmarks.
+Volunteers support local municipalities and non-governmental organizations by helping with the renovation of public spaces, organization of local festivals or children’s days, or restoration of local landmarks.
 They work both in small villages and in larger cities.
 The projects create many opportunities for volunteers and local people to meet and are focused on the sustainable development of the municipalities and the surrounding countryside.

 Help the Landmarks

 The projects focus mainly on the preservation and renovation of historically significant objects such as castles, historical cemeteries, churches and other monuments.
-Volunteers have the opportunity to learn about the general topic of landmark conservation and about the history of a particular landmark.
-Through practical work awareness for the importance of preserving historically and culturally important sites is raised.
+Volunteers have the opportunity to learn about the general topic of landmark conservation and the history of a particular landmark.
+Through practical work awareness of the importance of preserving historically and culturally important sites is raised.

 Help the People